 Do house plants like to touch each other?

 Not only do they not like to touch each other, they don’t want you to touch them either.

 This area of research is relatively new, but plants are far more sensitive to stimuli than we ever realised.
-The slightest contact from anything causes a huge gene response on the plant.
+The slightest contact with anything causes a huge gene response in the plant.

 Did you know that if you gently shake seedlings (imitating the wind) it causes them to grow sturdier roots?
 Don’t do it too much, because it can stunt the plant.

 You know those plants that move when you touch them?

 It takes a LOT of energy for them to close, and they’re wasting it on you, who isn’t even that much of a threat.

 What will happen if your plants touch each other?